-It’s suggested to link only one credit card to your electronic payment apps.
+It’s suggested to link only one credit card or checking account to your electronic payment apps.
 This makes it easier to monitor one statement so you can keep up with your purchases and dispute any you are unaware of.

 It’s also worth mentioning to never save passwords on websites, no matter how secure they may seem or how easy it is to checkout when your information autofills.
 This is especially important if you often shop online on numerous sites.
 Again, with convenience comes a larger inconvenience.